-He studied Graphic Design at the Grafisch Lyceum Zwolle and the Willem de Kooning Academy for Art and Design (Rotterdam).
-MA in Visual Communication at the St. Joost Academy (Breda, Holland), for which he was endowed with the South Holland Design Prize 1999.
+He studied Graphic Design at the Grafisch Lyceum Zwolle (NL) and the Willem de Kooning Academy in Rotterdam (NL), MA in Visual Communication at the St. Joost Academy (NL), for which he was endowed with the South Holland Design Prize 1999.
 MAS Design Management at the University of Applied Sciences Northwest Switzerland (FHNW).

-Between 2005 and 2010 he has led an international-oriented postgraduate research programme on Identity, Design and Representation (Multiplicity & Visual Identities) at Design2context, institute for design research at the Zurich University of the Arts (ZHdK).
-He also taught at the Basel School of Art and Design (FHNW), MA programmes, and has been a regular guest lecturer at universities, expert meetings and business seminars.
-In 2011 he was a visiting lecturer at the faculty of Design, Architecture and Building at the University of Technology (Sydney, Australia).
+Between 2005 and 2010 he has led an international-oriented postgraduate research programme on identity, design and representation (Multiplicity & Visual Identities) at Design2context, institute for design research at the Zurich University of the Arts (ZHdK).
+He also taught at the Basel School of Art and Design (FHNW) postgraduate programmes MA Design Studio and MAS Art Design + Innovation, and has been a regular guest lecturer at universities, expert meetings and business seminars.
+In 2011 he was a visiting lecturer at the School of Design at the department of Design, Architecture and Building at the University of Technology, Sydney (UTS).

 Evert Ypma is based in Zurich since 2003.